While Wrestlemania has given us memorable moments of fan-favorite stars finally getting their due, some ships sailed by.

 In 1984-85, at the pinnacle of Hulkamania, Hulk Hogan was as red hot as a babyface has ever been in the wrestling business.

 But every great hero needs a villain up to the task.
 Lo and behold: “Rowdy” Roddy Piper.
 A man you’d have a tough time arguing out of any “Top 5 Best Promo Ever” ranking, whose specialty was to make you believe in what he said, while getting you to invest in the story he’s telling.

 It was a natural Wrestlemania closer.
 However, their feud never had a decisive finale.

-Why It Didn’t Happen: At the height of WWF’s rise in the Rock’n’Wrestling era, Vince McMahon opted for a tag-team main event between Piper and associate “Mr. Wonderful” Paul Orndorff against Hulk Hogan and hot celebrity Mr. T. Hogan and Piper would have 2 televised matches, but they both ended in DQ wins for The Hulkster, as the objective seemed to be to keep the house show business going, which meant keeping the Hogan/Piper feud going.
+Why It Didn’t Happen: At the height of WWF’s rise in the Rock’n’Wrestling era, Vince McMahon opted for a tag-team main event between Piper and associate “Mr. Wonderful” Paul Orndorff against Hulk Hogan and hot celebrity Mr. T, of Rocky III and A-Team fame.
+Hogan and Piper would have 2 televised matches, but they both ended in DQ wins for The Hulkster, as the objective seemed to be to keep the house show business going, which meant keeping the Hogan/Piper feud going.

 What could have happened in a clash between two of the world’s most well-rounded wrestlers?